linkedin/data-integration-library/docs/parameters/ms.secondary.input.md

 `ms.secondary.input` property has attributes to support the following functions:

-- **location**: from where the hdfs data will be loaded as secondary input
+- **location**: from where the HDFS data will be loaded as secondary input
 - **fields**: fields that needs to be extracted and added into the work unit state
 - **filters**: rules to include/exclude records from secondary input
 - **category**: specify the type of secondary input